certara/pyDarwin/docs/Example1.rst

 The initial simple model can then be editted by adding tokens.
 This first example will include covariates, residual error and one structural feature.
 Each token group is identified by a :ref:`token stem <token stem>`, e.g. "V2~WT" for the dimension of the relationship between weight a volume of distribution.
-Each token group includes 2 or more :ref:`token set <token set>`, one for each option in the that dimension, These dimensions and the associated :ref:`token stem<token stem>` are:
+Each token group includes 2 or more :ref:`token sets <token set>`, one for each option in the that dimension, These dimensions and the associated :ref:`token stem<token stem>` are:

 1. Effect of Weight on Volume ("V2~WT") - None or a power model.
 2. Effect of Sex (Gender) on Volume ("V2~GENDER") - None or a power model